busebaser/Deep_Learning/README.md

 rbf.ipynb -> Creating an ANN model with a Radial Basis Function layer using the Iris Dataset.

 rnn.ipynb -> Creating RNN model using Keras IMDB dataset

+autoencoders -> Image compression and reconstruction with autoencoders model using Fashion MNIST dataset.